-June 2017–May 2018
+June 2017–June 2018

-In Residence is a new strand of the Participation Programme which supports artists with a particular focus on public and social practice, connecting the gallery with our locality over an extended period of time.
-Collective practice They Are Here (Harun Morrison and Helen Walker) are the inaugural artists of this new pilot residency programme and aim to engage and confront a number of social issues specific to the gallery’s locality as well as its neighbouring boroughs.
+In Residence was a strand of the Participation Programme which supported artists with a particular focus on public and social practice – it’s aim was to connect the gallery with our locality over an extended period of time.
+Collective practice They Are Here (Harun Morrison and Helen Walker) were the inaugural artists of this pilot residency programme, they aimed to engage and confront a number of social issues specific to the gallery’s locality, as well as its neighbouring boroughs.

 In August 2017, They Are Here commenced their residency with Precarity Centre: SW4 7JR.